 Good question.
 I wrote an entire post to help you.
 You can read it here: How to Choose an Intranet Name

 Your intranet is the perfect platform for broadcasting your company's wins.
 Did someone win an award?
 Did someone get a promotion.
-Posting success stories will keep your staff motivated and make each day more worthwhile.
+Posting success stories is a great way to motivate employees ... and it makes each day more worthwhile.
 It also gives people a change to reach out to others to share in their success with a congratulations.

 It's important to remember that your intranet solution doesn't have to stay the same.
 Nothing is set in stone.
 As your business grows, so will the needs of your social intranet.
 Experiment with different workflows, different intranet ideas, and different intranet designs.
 Once you find something that sticks, the rest will fall into place on its own.
 Keep experimenting,